 - Some apps block mirroring for DRM purposes, like Netflix – there isn’t a workaround for this

 - The apps in the article only work for Samsung and LG TVs.
 On the AirbeamTV website you can choose almost all other major TV brands like Sony, Roku, Panasonic, TCL, FireTV or Chromecast.

 With all things considered, Mirror for Samsung TV and Mirror for LG TV could each be useful utility apps if you have related Smart TVs in your home.

-Worthy of note, Mirror for Samsung TV is available for $4.99 from the App Store, while Mirror for LG TV is available for $9.99 from the App Store.
+Worthy of note, Mirror for Samsung TV and LG TV are available for $4.99 from the App Store.
 Each of these apps can save you from purchasing an even pricier Apple TV to mirror your iPhone or iPad’s display wirelessly, and it also keeps you from connecting endless cables and dongles to your iPhone to initiate an HDMI connection.

 If you plan to view a YouTube video here and there or browse the web on the big screen, then you might like what the app has to offer.
 Gamers and power users that can’t deal with a little bit of a latency delay, on the other hand, should probably steer clear.

 What are your thoughts about these convenient iOS screen mirroring apps for specific Smart TVs?
 Share in the comments below!